sekharvth/symptom-disease/README.md

-# symptom-disease
+# Many birds, one stone
 Finds out symptoms similar to a given symptom, from a symptom-disease data set.

 This model is used to predict symptoms that are closely related to a given symptom.
-It can be used in cases where the user enters a symptom, and the list of similar symptoms pop up, of which the user can select the ones he's suffering from, and these can be further fed into a model that can then predict the disease the person is suffering from.
+It can be used in cases (read apps) where the user enters a symptom, and a list of similar symptoms pop up, of which the user can select the ones he's suffering from, and these can be further fed into a model that can then predict the disease the person is suffering from, and redirect him to the associated specialist.
+The latter part isn't included here.

 The data set contains a table of diseases and the associated symptoms.
 The model architecture is as follows:
  1) After preprocessing, make the data into the symptom-disease format from the existing disease-symptom format.